 Organizations and groups that serve people with disabilities may be eligible for free reduced admission.
 Please see our outreach section for details.

-Designated ADA accessible parking is available on level P2 of the Cultural Center Parking Garage located at 65 W. 12th Avenue, Denver, CO 80204.
-The garage entrance is on 12th Avenue between Broadway and Acoma Street.
-A valid state-issued handicapped placard or license plate is required at all times.
-All ADA accessible parking is on a first-come, first-served basis.
-For more information visit https://www.denvergov.org/content/denvergov/en/home-page/lots-and-garages.html.
+Designated ADA accessible parking is available on level P2 of the Cultural Center Parking Garage.
+The garage entrance is on 12th Ave. between Broadway and Acoma St. A valid state-issued handicapped placard or license plate is required at all times.
+ADA accessible parking is on a first-come, first-served basis.

-Accessible parking spaces for visitors with disabilities are also available in the surface lot directly across from the Museum on Bannock Street.
-Metered spaces are also available on Bannock Street and 12th Avenue near the Museum.
-A person with a mobility impairment using a valid disability placard or plate issued to them may park at Denver City meters for the time period authorized by the parking meter or for four hours, whichever is greater, without paying during the times parking is allowed.
+Accessible parking spaces for visitors with disabilities are also available in the surface lot directly across from the Museum on Bannock St. Metered spaces are also available on Bannock St. and 12th Ave. near the Museum.
+A person with a mobility impairment using a valid disability placard or plate issued to them may park at Denver city meters for the time period authorized by the parking meter or for four hours, whichever is greater, without paying during the times parking is allowed.
 At the end of the authorized time period, the vehicle must be moved at least 100 feet from the metered parking space.

 Public Transportation for Visitors with Limited Mobility

-The main entrance of the museum at the front of the building located at the corner of Bannock Street and 13th Avenue is wheelchair accessible via a ramp.
+The main entrance of the Museum located at the corner of Bannock St. and 13th Ave. is wheelchair accessible via a ramp.
 Power assist doors are located at this entrance.

 Accessible restrooms are located on the main floor of the Museum.
-Please refer to the visitor’s guide map for the location, or ask a Visitor Services representative.
+Please refer to the visitor guide map (available upon entry in English and Spanish) for the location, or ask a Visitor Services representative.

 Service animals (animals trained to perform specific tasks for an individual with a disability, such as guide dogs) are permitted to accompany disabled visitors in all public areas of the Museum.